Women's retreat planning

 Where will you host your women’s retreat?
 Are you thinking a campus, a church, conference centre or hotel?
 What kind of setting do you want to hold your event?
 These come back to the experiential goals you have set for the outcome of your event.
 Here in Manitoba, there is a lot of forest and lakes that make ideal retreat setting.
 For those near mountain ranges, you might consider a peak or a valley.

-Finding a supportive retreat centre
+Finding a supportive retreat center

 Finding a retreat facility that has trained staff in how to best serve those planning an event is always a delight to partner with.
 The best staff are those that see themselves as quiet butlers and trusted guides, never in the limelight but always close by when you need them.
 Need something special done for an attendee with a food allergy?
 Want something arranged for your group that requires some flexibility from the retreat staff?
 Trained leadership support staff know how to handle those situations instantly and have systems in place even before you ask.
 It is these types of retreat centres, the ones that bring empowerment to group leadership that you want to locate and partner with.

-Look for these retreat centre traits:
+Look for these retreat center traits:

 - Driving Distance.
 When looking for a weekend location try to keep the driving at or under 1.5 hours.
 For a week-long women’s retreat or if you are bringing in a speaker that has a very large following people may be willing to travel up to 8 hours.